david-drew/hddlr_docs/Intel_OpenVINO_HDDL-R_Setup.md

 ### Service Configuration File Settings
 Below are some possible configuration options.
-**NOTE:**  After changing a configuration file, the HDDL service must be restarted.
+**NOTE:**  After changing a configuration file, the `hddldaemon` must be restarted.

-### Settings of Interest:
+### Recommended Settings:

 `device_snapshot_mode`<br>
-Changes the output of the HDDL service to display a table with individual VPU statistics.
+Changes the output of the `hddldaemon` to display a table with individual VPU statistics.

 **Default Setting:**<br>
   `"device_snapshot_mode":    "none"`